 Best of Houzz 2018 | Design

-We are so excited to be awarded a "Best of Houzz 2018 Design" badge on our profile page!
+Are you using Houzz to find an architect?
+That's a great idea.
+We love Houzz!
+Our work has been featured there, and we were so excited to be awarded a "Best of Houzz 2018 Design" badge on our profile page!

 A photo of the "Cocktail Courtyard" at our first completed residence at Silverleaf, which has been added to the image books of Houzz users nearly 750 times, was featured in a Houzz article last summer, and that exposure is what garnered all the "saves":